 People around me would describe me as confident, capable, and strong.
 But I didn’t feel strong.
 I spent so much time in my head, never relaxing, constantly considering all the options, never being comfortable with any decision; even when I eventually made one.
 My life was being experienced in my head, I was never experiencing life in the moment; always looking to the future, to be prepared; ready for whatever was to come; planning every possible scenario.
 I knew that something needed to change.

 Consequently, I spent many years and a lot of money, on courses, books and trainings, understanding why I do things, how my psychology works and removing a lot of unhelpful learning from my past.

 I was resilient, I knew that.
 My experiences and my ability to ‘carry on regardless’ demonstrated an inbuilt resilience that I seldom questioned.
 But what I discovered when I started to question everything was that by questioning and digging into my belief system and tracking back to where I had made up rules, or accepted rules, for how my life should be, I could see that I was living and experiencing a small life.
 One that had been created through expectations, other people’s rules and a whole lot of my rules that were made without me even realising it.
 These rules were controlling me.
 I was so scared of breaking the rules.
 I wanted to get everything right.
 Be perfect at everything I did, and berated myself, if I got things wrong.

 Many bouts of depression, of worry and crippling anxiety throughout my life, were caused by these expectations, rules and judgements.
 Overtime, I learned to let go of them and create new ones and found freedom to be who I wanted to be.

-I have now made it my mission in life to show others how to get out of the crippling, debilitating anxiety and the overwhelming depression that blights our lives, and find freedom to create the life you deserve… and I’m loving it!
+I have now made it my mission in life to show others how to move beyond the anxiety, the stuck state, the automatic functioning that so many experience, and find freedom to create the life you deserve… and I’m loving it!